grajat510/Propstream-Scraper/README.md

 pip install -r requirements.txt
 ```

-3. Create a `.env` file in the root directory with your PropStream password:
+3. Create a `.env` file in the root directory with your PropStream credentials:

 ```
+PROPSTREAM_USERNAME=your_email@example.com
 PROPSTREAM_PASSWORD=your_password_here
 ```